-- investigation can be given.
-The individual will only be named as having been investigated once a charge has been brought.
-Again, this is practice, rather than a policy dictated by law. - 4.13.
-The identities of people who come under suspicion of an offence as a result of police attending a location, with or without a warrant, are generally not volunteered by forces, though the question of confirmation, as discussed in 4.5 above may arise. - 4.14.
+- 4.13.
+The identities of people who come under suspicion of an offence as a result of police attending a location, with or without a warrant, are generally not volunteered by forces, though the question of confirmation, as discussed in 4.4 above may arise. - 4.14.
 There is no law to say addresses should not be given.
 In practice, though, forces refer to general rather than specific locations for instance, a street name, rather than a house number on the street.
 Giving the street may be important for local media, which needs to be specific where the national media may be content with the town or city. - 4.15.
 Forces will, generally, confirm investigations into companies unless there is an operational reason not to do so.
-There is no law to prevent the identification of individuals in companies but forces have generally tended not identify individuals in companies or discuss whether they are being interviewed.
+There is no law to prevent the identification of individuals in companies but forces have generally tended not to identify individuals in companies or discuss whether they are being interviewed.
 Care should be taken when naming companies.
 There may be another, innocent company with that name, or something similar. - 4.16.
-If the media contacts a force about a company subject to a joint inquiry involving the police and another agency, such as the Serious Fraud Office (SFO), automatic referral of the call to the other agency may in effect provide confirmation.
-It is best practice to note the media inquiry and consult with investigators before responding.
+If the media contacts a force about a company subject to a joint enquiry involving the police and another agency, such as the Serious Fraud Office (SFO), automatic referral of the call to the other agency may in effect provide confirmation.
+It is best practice to note the media enquiry and consult with investigators before responding.